hnrymrtnz/hnrymrtnz/README.md

 </p>

 <p>
-  ☎️ I have extensive knowledge of all things <strong>Microsoft Office</Strong> (Word, Excel, Powerpoint, etc).
+  ☎️ I have extensive knowledge of all things <strong>Microsoft Office</Strong> (Word, Excel, Powerpoint, etc) and other software programs such as <b> Git, Github, Docker, and Bootstrap </b>.
 </p>

 <p>
   🌟 Above all, I'm a quick learner, fueled by determination and the willingness to advance my career further.
+I'm open to gaining any sort of experience so please contact me with opportunities to learn!
 </p>

 <h2>